IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/09_Whats_New_In_2011_Volume2.md

 [Enabling igGrid Outlook GroupBy](igGrid-Enabling-GroupBy.html)

 ### <a id="column-hiding"></a>igGrid Column Hiding
-The Ignite UI 2011 Volume 2 release now includes `igGrid` control column hiding.
+The %%ProductName%% 2011 Volume 2 release now includes `igGrid` control column hiding.
 With this feature, you can hide columns from users before and after the grid is rendered.
 Further, columns can be hidden either programmatically or using UI elements in the column header.
 The image below depicts an `igGrid` control with a hidden column.
 The red arrow is pointing to the hidden column indicator:

 ![](images/JQuery_Whats_New_11.2_Pic5.png)